actionml/docs.actionml.com/ur_config.md

 ### Start Here: Find Your Primary Indicator

-To start using a recommender you must have a primary indicator of user preference so ask yourself 2 questions:
+To start using a recommender you must have a primary indicator of user preference.
+This is generally defined in a conversion.
+A conversion event is a "buy", "watch", "read", "share", or some other action that you consider to be the ideal thing for your users.
+Ask yourself 2 questions:

  1. *"What item type do I want to recommend?"* For ecom this will be a product, for media it will be a story or video.
- 2. *"Of all the data I have what is the most pure and unambiguous indication of user preference for this item?"* For ecom a "buy" is good, for media a "read" or "watch90" (for watching 90% of a video).
+ 2. *"Of all the data I have what is the most pure and unambiguous indication of user preference for this item?"* This tends to be a "conversion"; for ecom a "buy" is good, for media a "read" or "watch90" (for watching 90% of a video).
 Try to avoid ambiguous things like ratings, after all what does a rating of 3 mean for a 1-5 range?
 Does a rating of 2 mean a like or dislike?
 If you have ratings then 4-5 is a pretty unambiguous "like" so the other ratings may not apply to a primary indicator&mdash;though they may still be useful so read on.

 Take the item from #1, the indicator-name from #2 and the user-id and you have the data to create a "primary indicator" of the form **(user-id, "indicator-name", item-id)**.